Yep, you read the title right – you can study abroad this summer and save … Read more

 - Currently enrolled at an approved degree-granting institution of higher education.

-Students will be housed in a variety of accommodation styles when travelling, including shared budget-style accommodation, serviced apartments and a few nights camping.
+Students will be housed in a variety of accommodation styles when travelling, including shared budget-style accommodation and apartments.

 International air travel and flights within Australia is organized through Qantas via our partner, STA Travel.
-Packages have been designed to allow students to spend time in the tropical north of Australia on the Great Barrier Reef at the completion of each program, or in New Zealand at little or no extra cost.
 Upon application participants will be provided complete airfare and booking details.

 Throughout the program, students are joined by local TEAN staff along with U.S.-based TEAN staff who oversee the course and provide 24/7 support.
 Feel free to come to them with any questions or concerns you may have and make sure to ask them about what to do or where to go during your travels – they have plenty of insider recommendations!